BUGS BE GONE: FLEA AND TICK AFTERCARE

 For Soothing fleas and ticks Bites:

 Use Ark Naturals’ Neem “Protect” Shampoo, which is an environmentally-friendly, gentle non-drying formula that cleans dirt, oil, and sebum for your dog.
 This shampoo relieves itching due to fleas and ticks.
-Use Ark’s Neem “Protect” Spray, which helps sooth and reduce itching and dermatitis caused by tick and flea bites.
+Use Ark’s Neem “Protect” Spray, which helps soothe and reduce itching and irritation caused by tick and flea bites.
 Both products contain Neem, which has wound-healing properties.

 After every adventure, look through your dog’s fur thoroughly so you can spot fleas and ticks right away before they turn into a bigger problem.
 Practice all the flea and tick preventive tips from our last post and treatments so you can have yourself a fun flea and tick-free time outdoors!